Western Allied campaign in Romania: Aftermath

-In 1944, US bombers flew on more than 42 day bombing missions, while the RAF carried out at least 23 night air raids.
-With oil production being reduced by just 50%-56%, the campaign ultimately proved to be an unsuccessful endeavor, as the Allies failed to fulfill their objective of knocking out Romania's oil production.
+In 1944, US bombers flew on more than 42 day-bombing missions, while the RAF carried out at least 23 night air-raids.
+With oil production being reduced by just 50%-56%, the Western Allies' military campaign ultimately proved to be an unsuccessful endeavor, failing to fulfill the objective of knocking out Romania's oil production.
 The bombing campaign did however significantly reduce the fuel exports to Germany by damaging the infrastructure, whereby only a fraction of the oil reached Germany.
 River transports were also heavily affected.
 By August, less than 30% of the daily 10,000 tons of oil exported by ship to Germany before the bombardments could reach the destination.

 In just over a year, from Operation Tidal Wave until the 1944 bombing campaign was called off, the Romanian aircraft, aided by Romanian artillery, shot down 259 Allied aircraft (223 bombers and 36 fighters).
-Allied Nazi German forces shot down 66 more Allied aircraft.
+Nazi German forces allied to Romania shot down 66 more Allied aircraft.
 In total, Allied casualties amounted to 1,706 KIA and 1,500 POWs.
-The total allied attrition rate suffered over Romania was around seven percent, compared to the 3.5 percent suffered in Western Europe.
-Romanian aircraft losses were also heavy, amounting to over 80 fighters shot down.
-It is not known how many Romanian aircrews were killed, but one of them was Alexandru Șerbănescu, Romania's second-best flying ace (47 kills, shot down on 18 August).
+The total Allied attrition rate suffered over Romania was around seven percent, compared to the 3.5 percent suffered in Western Europe.
+Romanian aircraft-losses were also heavy, amounting to over 80 fighters shot down.
+It is not known how many Romanian aircrews were killed, but one victim was Alexandru Șerbănescu, Romania's second-best flying ace (47 kills, shot down on 18 August).

-Unlike the raids over Germany, the British and Americans avoided targeting civilian objectives in Romania as it was known that Romanian public opinion was against continuing the war.
-Only propaganda leaflets were to be dropped in residential areas, while low altitude raids on the Danube also forbade using machine guns on settlements along the river.
-Despite these restrictions, the low accuracy of the bombs caused many civilian casualties with 7,693 Romanian civilians killed, 2,673 of them on 4 April, when the Americans kickstarted the campaign by bombing Bucharest.
+Unlike the raids over Germany, the British and Americans avoided targeting civilian objectives in Romania as it was known that Romanian public opinion opposed continuing the war.
+Only propaganda leaflets were to be dropped in residential areas, while low-altitude raids on the Danube also forbade using machine guns on settlements along the river.
+Despite these restrictions, the low accuracy of the bombs caused many civilian casualties, with 7,693 Romanian civilians killed, 2,673 of them on 4 April 1944, when the Americans kickstarted the campaign by bombing Bucharest.
 Another 7,809 civilians were wounded, and over 47,000 were left homeless.

+The Allies achieved their aim of interdicting Romanian oil-supplies to the Axis powers in August 1944 when Romania left the Axis and joined the Allies as Soviet Red Army troops captured the oil resources at Ploiești.